lucychambers/techtohuman/reading.md

 This page contains carefully curated links to books articles and quotes that have influenced our thinking.

-They are selected both for giving insight into technical topics and/or into understanding mindsets, strategies and the way humans tick.
+They are selected both for giving insight into technical topics and/or into understanding mindsets and the way humans tick.

 <style type="text/css" media="screen">